A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

 From the abstract: ``We define a continued nested radical fraction (CNRF) as a hybrid of a continued fraction and a nested radical:

-The note presents CNRF representations of the golden ratio {golden ratio ($\tfrac{1+\sqrt{5}}{2}=1.61803\ldots$)} using Fibonacci numbers as terms; of the ``silver ratio" {silver ratio\;$(1+\sqrt{2}=2.41421\ldots$)} $1+\sqrt{2}$ using Pell numbers as terms; and of the ``plastic constant" 1.32471957\ldots with all terms equal to 1.
+The note presents CNRF representations of the golden ratio {golden ratio ($\tfrac{1+\sqrt{5}}{2}=1.61803\ldots$)} {constants, named!golden ratio ($\tfrac{1+\sqrt{5}}{2}=1.61803\ldots$)} {constants, named!golden ratio ($\tfrac{1+\sqrt{5}}{2}=1.61803\ldots$)} using Fibonacci numbers as terms; of the ``silver ratio" {silver ratio\;$(1+\sqrt{2}=2.41421\ldots$)} {constants, named!silver ratio\;$(1+\sqrt{2}=2.41421\ldots$)} $1+\sqrt{2}$ using Pell numbers as terms; and of the ``plastic constant" 1.32471957\ldots with all terms equal to 1.
 The manipulations are purely formal; no rigorous convergence criteria are mentioned.
 Tables of values are given to support the claim of the CNRF's superior convergence versus continued fraction and continued radical approximations.
-(The author's ``CNRF" is a form of the continued reciprocal root discussed in \textsc{Jones 2015} ; see also \textsc{G\"{u}nther 1880} {G\"{u}nther, Siegmund}, \textsc{Laugwitz 1990} , \textsc{Schoenefuss\;1992}, and \textsc{Laugwitz and Schoenefuss\;1999}.)
+(The author's ``CNRF" is a form of the continued reciprocal root discussed in \hyperref[Jon2015]{\textsc{Jones 2015}} ; see also \hyperref[Gun1880]{\textsc{G\"{u}nther 1880}} {Gunther@G\"{u}nther, Siegmund}, \hyperref[Lau1990]{\textsc{Laugwitz 1990}} , \hyperref[Sch1992]{\textsc{Sch\"{o}nefuss 1992}}, and \hyperref[Lau1999]{\textsc{Laugwitz and Sch\"{o}nefuss 1999}}.)